-Important Dates for the Fernind family
+Early History of the Fernind family

 This web page shows only a small excerpt of our Fernind research.
 Another 149 words (11 lines of text) covering the years 1030, 1229, 1236, 1249, 1577, 1625, 1621, 1622, 1605, 1676, 1660, 1676, 1665, 1721, 1715 and 1721 are included under the topic Early Fernind History in all our PDF Extended History products and printed products wherever possible.